-Only applications exclusively proposing energy generating system(s) will be considered under Topic Area 1.a. and Topic Area 2.
-If an application proposes EEM(s), the application will be deemed nonresponsive and will not be reviewed or considered.
+Only applications exclusively proposing energy generating system(s) will be considered under Topic Area 1.a. and Topic Area 2.a.
 Applications exclusively proposing EEM(s) will only be accepted under Topic Area 1.b.
 Applications proposing a combination of EEM(s) and energy generating system(s) will only be accepted under Topic Area 1.c.